kurz-schluss/esp32-keyble-ha/README.md

 Fiddled around a bit to get it to run more stable.

+#UPDATE 26-08-2023
+Add command in mqtt to reboot device (using payload 7) You will also find in ha package a button for that

 #UPDATE 08-08-2023
 Fixed library for working with latest VScode and Platformio Version.
 Compile and work: